 What’s the maximum I can borrow?

-You can borrow up to 95% Loan to Value Ratio (LVR) for Vacant Land, and up to 95% LVR for Construction, inclusive of Lender’s Mortgage Insurance (LMI) capitalisation on both scenarios.
+You can borrow up to 95% Loan to Value Ratio (LVR) for Vacant Land, and up to 95% LVR for Construction, inclusive of the Lender’s Mortgage Insurance (LMI) capitalization in both scenarios.

-Can I apply for vacant land loan without the intention to build?
+Can I apply for a vacant land loan without the intention to build?

 How many dwellings can be built on one title?

-The construction loan can be used for one residential dwelling on the one title.
+The loan can be used for one residential dwelling on one title.

 What if my builder needs a deposit upfront?

-We understand that your builder may require a deposit prior to first progress payment, and for that reason Lenders may allow up to 5% to be released to the builder at settlement.
+We understand that your builder may require a deposit prior to the first progress payment, and for that reason, Lenders may allow up to 5% to be released to the builder at settlement.
 If you are refinancing or purchasing, please see the scenario table above.

 If the deposit amount in the progress payment schedule is greater than 5%, we require the following documents prior to settlement: